 The Gamma 2B, named Polar Star, was delivered to polar explorer Lincoln Ellsworth Nov.
 29, 1932, for a flight across the Antarctic.
 Skis replaced the main and tail wheels, and twin floats replaced the main undercarriage.
 In 1935, Polar Star was the first airplane to cross the Antarctic continent, mapping islands, fjords and mountain peaks.
 Piloted by Herbert Hollick-Kenyon, with Ellsworth, it flew 2,400 miles (3862 kilometers), sometimes at as high as 33,000 feet (10,058 meters).
 Polar Star now rests in the Smithsonian’s National Air and Space Museum.

 The Gamma flown by Capt.
-Frank Hawks June 2, 1933, broke several speed records, including flying 13 hours, 278 minutes at 181 mph (291 kph) nonstop between Los Angeles, Calif., and New York.
+Frank Hawks June 2, 1933, broke several speed records, including flying 13 hours, 26 minutes and 15 seconds at 181 mph (291 kph) nonstop between Los Angeles, Calif., and New York.
 A Gamma owned by noted pilot Jacqueline “Jackie” Cochran, and leased to Howard Hughes, set a new transcontinental nonstop record Jan.
 13 to 14, 1936, flying at an average speed of 259 mph (417 kph).

 The Gamma was the second in the series of all-metal airplanes designed by Jack Northrop.
 The first was the Alpha that Northrop developed when his research company was bought by United Aircraft and Transportation, the holding company controlling all the Boeing enterprises in 1930.
 The Alpha carried passengers in an enclosed cabin, along with 465 pounds (209 kilograms) of mail — but the pilot still sat outside in an open cockpit.
 The Gamma and the third in the series, the Delta, had enclosed cockpits and were the first aircraft built at the El Segundo, Calif., plant.